mjg0/LifeGame.jl/README.md

   - `LifeGame(grid)`: create a grid from `grid`, where non-zero or true cells are alive.
 - `step!(lifegrid)`: update `lifegrid` once.

-`LifeGrid`s are `AbstractArray`s, so you can index one you would expect:
+`LifeGrid`s are `AbstractArray`s, so you can index one as you would expect:

 ```julia
 mygrid = LifeGrid([0 1 1 0